 This poses a severe challenge for advertisers who wish to target specific countries, as their ads could be a waste of money on users outside of their location-targeted audience.

-Automatic scripts or bots can also use proxies to complete a fraudulent action.
+Automatic scripts or bots can also use proxies to complete fraudulent actions.
 Then they repeat the process from a new IP address.
 Modern fraud rings (which have been busted) showed that millions of IPs were exploited by the fraud ring to produce fraudulent clicks and conversions, all through shared connections and proxies.

 Can Click Fraud Be Stopped?